-There is a network of volunteer support centres across NI that can give information on volunteering opportunities in your area.
+There is a network of volunteer support centres across Northern Ireland that can give information on volunteering opportunities in your area.

 Volunteer Now manages the Northern Ireland wide database of volunteering opportunities.
 Organisations also advertise their volunteering opportunities.